 Bernedoodles are among the dog breeds with fewer health concerns.
 Usually, the crossbred dogs may inherit health-related issues from their parents, so it is recommended to get a Bernedoodle puppy from an experienced and well-reputed Bernedoodle breeder.
 Also, make sure they have got all the necessary vaccinations and the genetics tests are also performed before you get your puppy.
 Still, Mini Bernedoodle can suffer from common diseases and viruses a dog may get such as kennel cough, parvovirus, heartworms, and Hip Dysplasia, etc.

 How often should you groom a Mini Bernedoodle?

 Brush your Mini puppy twice or thrice a week to prevent it from being matted and tangled.
 Bathing them every 3-4 months is enough to keep their skin moisturized naturally.
-As they are more likely to be a low-shedding dog, it is recommended to get them groomed by a professional groomer once in three months.
+As they are more likely to be low-shedding dogs, it is recommended to get them groomed by a professional groomer once in three months.

 The price of a Mini Bernedoodle puppy may vary from state to state and breeder to breeder.
 Several factors are considered while setting a puppy’s price such as color, gender, generation (F1, F1b, etc), breeder’s reputation, and others.
 On average, a Mini Bernedoodle puppy may cost you around $4500.
 Along with that, the average maintenance cost of a Mini puppy is around $1000 per year that includes food, pet supplies, and vet costs, etc.

 We have been in contact with many breeders to get the actual info about Mini Bernedoodle litters and we have found out that a Mini Bernedoodle may have a litter of up to 12 puppies.
 And on average, they may have a litter of 5-7 puppies.
 But overall, it is totally unpredictable and you can’t say anything about that.